cdtyrrell/American-Bamboos/README.md

-# Welcome to the Symbiota-light code repository
+# American Bamboos code repository

+### ABOUT THE PROJECT

+American Bamboos is dedicated to documenting and presenting information on the diversity and distribution of bamboo species native to the western hemisphere.

-### ABOUT THIS SOFTWARE
+### ABOUT THE SOFTWARE

+This repository a customized fork the Symbiota Virtual Flora/Fauna software project.
 The Symbiota Software Project is building a library of webtools to aid biologists in establishing specimen based virtual floras and faunas.
-This project developed from the realization that complex, information rich biodiversity portals are best built through collaborative efforts between software developers, biologist, wildlife managers, and citizen scientist.
-The central premise of this open source software project is that through a partnership between software engineers and scientific community, higher quality and more publicly useful biodiversity portals can be built.
-An open source software framework allows the technicians to create the tools, thus freeing the biologist to concentrate their efforts on the curation of quality datasets.
-In this manor, we can create something far greater than a single entity is capable of doing on their own.
+Symbiota developed from the realization that complex, information rich biodiversity portals are best built through collaborative efforts between software developers, biologists, natural resource managers, and citizen scientists.

-More information about this project can be accessed through:
+For more information about Symbiota, visit:

 (https://symbiota.org)